bennettandrewm/Microsoft_Box_Office_Analysis/README.md

 ## Analysis of Top Grossing Movies in Theaters of Last 20 years
 ### Author: Andrew Bennett

 ## Project Overview
-To aid Microsoft in its voyage into movie making, this repository contains all the files related to an analysis of approximately 2,000 movies of the last 20 years, including all databases, csv files, and other supporting documents.
+To aid Microsoft on its voyage into movie making movies, an analysis of approximately 2,000 movies of the last 20 years was performed to begin to understand what movies are doing well at the box office.
+This repository contains that analysis including all computer coding, databases, csv files, and other supporting documents.
 The purpose was to provide concrete recommendations that could be used to launch a movie studio.
-Based on two reliable industry databases (IMDB and *The Numbers*), the analysis recommends
+Based on two reliable industry databases (IMDB and *The Numbers*), the analysis looked at genre, production budgets, and directors and recommends the following:

-* focusing on movies in the Adventure Genre
+* focus on movies in the Adventure Genre
 * invest heavily in big budget movies ($70M)
 * hire directors with a track record of Profitability doing Big Budget Adventure Movies